Blockchain-Shy Bank of America Quietly Pilots Ripple Technology

 That would be a departure for the bank, whose chief technology officer, Cathy Bessant, has said she’s bearish on the technology and that B of A’s portfolio of blockchain patents (the most of any financial institution) exists only so it can pivot to blockchain quickly if the need arises.

-One more sign B of A is warming to the sector is a job opening the bank posted earlier this month, for a product manager who would lead the team for a “Ripple project.”
+One more sign B of A is warming to the sector is a job opening the bank posted earlier this month, for a product manager who would lead the team for a “.”

 The project was described as “a decentralized ledger technology-based solution to cross border payments marketed to GTS clients.”
 (GTS stands for global transaction services, a division of B of A that works with the treasury departments of large companies and financial institutions.)